Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 What the process looks like

-A brand documentary typically moves through four phases:
+A brand documentary typically moves through four phases.

 Editing and post-production.
-This is usually the longest phase.
+This is the longest phase.
 A feature-length brand documentary can take three to six months in post.
-A short branded documentary, four to eight weeks.
+A short brand documentary, four to eight weeks.
 The edit is where structure gets found, not imposed.
 Choosing the right editor for this phase is one of the most consequential decisions in the whole project, and this guide walks through how to hire a documentary editor who actually elevates the material.

 Delivery and distribution.
 The final film is rarely a single deliverable.
 Most projects end up with a hero film, a shorter cut for social, a trailer, and often French and English versions for the Canadian market.